-SPring-8 has consistently provided ~4,000 h of user beamtime per year.
-Since the start of its operation in 1997, SPring-8 has succeeded in providing a total beamtime of 74,925 h to users.
+SPring-8 has consistently provided ~4,500h of user beamtime per year.
+Since the start of its operation in 1997, SPring-8 has succeeded in providing users with a total beamtime of 79,401h.
 The beamtime available to users, the number of experiments conducted, and the number of user visits at the public and contract beamlines are summarized in Fig. 3.
 Part of the proposals are for proprietary use, for which refereed reports are not required.
+Figures 4 to 13 show the information on user programs.